blinasopjani/Candy-Sales-Data-Analysis/README.md

 3. Export of processed data to a SQL database
 4. Development of an interactive Power BI dashboard for data visualization

-## Dashboard Insights
+## Dashboard  Highlights
-The dashboard provides insights into:
-- Sales performance by product
+- KPIs: Gross Profit 93.44K, Sales 141.78K, Units Sold 39K
-- Factory performance
+- Filters: Product slicer to explore individual candy performance
-- Sales vs targets
-- Geographic distribution of sales
+## Charts:
+- Line chart: Gross Profit by Month
+- Bar chart: Gross Profit by Product
+- Interactive: All visuals update dynamically for detailed analysis

 ## How to Use
 1. Clone the repository